jdelaude/rho-aias/README.md

 ```

 - **Site Adapter:** A configuration-based module responsible for extracting conversational data from a specific LLM's webpage.
 This makes the system scalable to other platforms post-MVP.
-- **Core Engine:** The brain of the operation.
-It runs a hybrid analysis using three types of "sensors":
+- **Core Engine:** Runs a hybrid analysis using three types of "sensors":
   - **Heuristic Module:** Analyzes structural patterns like conversational pace, conceptual repetition (entropy), and patterns of sycophancy.
   - **Sentiment Module:** Uses a lightweight, local library to analyze the emotional valence (affective charge) of the text.
   - **Semantic Module:** Uses a lightweight, local library to analyze the meaning and conceptual relationships in the text over time.